 Image above by Anna Martin.

-A mentor showed me this film last February, and I spent that spring falling in love with Alexander Calder.
+A mentor showed me this film last February, and I spent that spring in slight obsession with Alexander Calder.
 I read and watched and looked and wondered and then wrote too many poems about him, especially his circus.
 New Orleans Review features two: “Cirque Calder Encore, 1970” and “Curiosities of Cirque Calder, 1927 on.”

-If you’d like to fall in love too (and haven’t already), I’d suggest visiting the Whitney Museum’s Calder page.
+If you’d like to get obsessed with Calder too (and haven’t already), I’d suggest visiting the Whitney Museum’s Calder page.